 What is Austin?

 The Longbridge Automobile Company designed the Austin 7.
 An 800-engine subcompact that was produced under license in Germany, Japan, France, and the United States.
-The company also invented the famous London cabs, the circulation of which is 75 thousand copies.
+The company also invented the famous London cabs, with a circulation of 75,000 copies.

 1905

-One of the oldest Austin logos features an image of a wheel, attached to the center of which is a round car steering wheel.
+One of the oldest Austin logos features an image of a wheel, with a round car steering wheel at its center.
 Two large wings balance the design with several rows of stylized feathers.
 At the bottom, they transition into a lattice-like triangle with smooth curves at the ends.
 This element resembles the letter “A.” From under the wheel, dust clouds fly in all directions, signifying continuous forward movement.
 This symbolizes freedom and development.
 Below the illustration is the brand name, written in large black letters with rectangular serifs.
 The italic font is as dynamic as the vehicle itself.

 before 1952